eliasbuchwald/-reddit/OAuth2.md

-OAuth2 support allows you to use Reddit to authenticate on non-Reddit websites and applications.
+OAuth2 support allows you to use reddit to authenticate on non-reddit websites and applications.

 *Looking to jump right in?
 See the [Quick Start Example](OAuth2-Quick-Start-Example), for bots and personal scripts only*

 # Getting Started

-First you need an application id and secret so Reddit knows your application.
+First you need an application id and secret so reddit knows your application.
 You get this information by going to https://www.reddit.com/prefs/apps and clicking "are you a developer? create an app..."

 ![App Information Screen](http://i.imgur.com/e2kOR1a.png)